jst-r/python-habit-tracker/README.md

 Refer to pytest documentation for more information on running tests.

-Database path is set to in-memory during in tests in order to speed up test execution and prevent flaky test.
+Database path is set to in-memory during in tests in order to speed up test execution and prevent flaky tests.
 Implemented in `tests/__init__.py`.

 ## Data storage

 By default, data is stored as a sqlite database in the `~/.python_tracker_directory` directory.
 I.e. a folder in the user directory.

 To avoid polluting your disk, you can set the `PYTHON_HABIT_TRACKER_DB_PATH` enviroment variable to a file name (e.g. `db`).
 Which will create the dabase file in the project directory root.